 The green iPhone 12 is a great option if you want bright iPhone or simply want an earthy color.
 It will pair well with a clear iPhone case.

 Who Should Buy the Red iPhone 12?

-The Product(RED) iPhone 12 is the boldest color that you can buy.
+The Product(RED) iPhone 12 is one of the boldest color options.

 It supports a good cause (every iPhone 12 (PRODUCT)RED purchase contributes directly to the Global Fund to combat COVID‑19) and it’s going to stand out more than the others.

 In a bit of a surprise, Apple’s announced a brand new color for the iPhone 12 and iPhone 12 mini.

 The new purple finish is a standout thanks to its bright hue.
 Purple is certainly going to attract attention so if that’s what you’re going for, this color is a solid option.

 Who Should Buy the Graphite iPhone 12 Pro?